grinnell-cs/csc151-images/_eboards/eboard01.md

     * Also large post-it pads that are gridded.
     * And pens.
 * I prefer to have you book office hours.
-First priority in any time slot goes to those who book.  https:/bit.ly/book-samr
+First priority in any time slot goes to those who book.  <https:/bit.ly/book-samr>
+    * Office hours are not yet set.
 * You'll learn more introductory stuff when you read the syllabus.

 ### Apologies